nbatara/o_lmg/README.md

 Author Name: Nicolas A. Batara
 Author Email: nick.batara@gmail.com

 This set of scripts is designed to simulate photoelectrodeposition of thin semiconductor films.
-Simulaitons evolve through iterative process of calculating light absorption in FDTD and then updating structure based on monte carlo distribution function.
+Simulations evolve through iterative process of calculating light absorption in FDTD and then updating structure based on monte carlo distribution function.

 Supported Operating Systems:
 Mac OSX